opensourceworks-org/object-storage-proxy/README.md

 We use the standard aws hmac header.

 ## authorization
 Pass in a callable from python which will be called from rust.
-This will be cached (ttl) for consequtive requests.
+This will be cached (ttl) for consecutive requests.

 # Examples